Of all the gin pages on all the sites in all the web you walked into mine

 This was done because after William of Orange arrived it was clear that consumption of gin was leading to public depravity and the authorities attributed this to a rising crime rate.
 This attempt to match genever imports with home-made hooch only provided legal alcohol in abundance and England headed into a gin consumption frenzy commonly referred to as the Gin Craze.

-Without regulation the home-brew gin of the day was nothing like the finer imported stuff of the Dutch.
-It was so rough that it had to be sweetened with sugar, because anyone could make it in any way and it came to based on a malt wine and tasted more like sherry or whisky than how we would think of gin today.
+Without regulation the home-brew gin was nothing like the finer Dutch imported drink.
+It was so rough that it had to be sweetened with sugar, because anyone could make it in any way and it became based on a malt wine and tasted more like sherry or whisky than how we would think of gin today.

 With many water-borne diseases prevalent in and around London, gin was a safe drink for the poor.
 7,000 gin houses sprung up in London.
 Roughly 100 years since genever had been smuggled in by the Dutch, by the 1720s close to 5 million gallons of gin were being consumed annually in England with 25% of all homes in London involved in its sale or production.